mistodon/chessjam/NOTES.md

 4. Automation is a really good idea.
 5. Profiling with Xcode works fairly well
 6. Be careful about dropping buffers
+7. Making a Mac app is a nightmare

 MVP